pavan-sokke-nagaraj/Pattern-recognition-of-characters-and-numbers/README.md

-# comp6731-patternrecognition-assignment2
-Automatically exported from code.google.com/p/comp6731-patternrecognition-assignment2
+# Pattern recognition of characters and numbers

 COMP 6731 Assignment 2
 Pattern Recognition